pundit-community/pundit-matchers/README.md

   optional arguments, passed in as parameters, are not permitted by the policy.
 - `forbid_actions(%i[action1 action2])` Tests that an array of actions, passed in as a parameter, are not permitted by the policy.
+- `forbid_only_actions(%i[action1 action2])` Tests that an array of actions,
+  passed in as a parameter, are the only actions forbidden by the policy.
 - `forbid_new_and_create_actions` Tests that both the new and create actions are not permitted by the policy.
 - `forbid_edit_and_update_actions` Tests that both the edit and update actions